shubhro2002/Corrective-RAG/README.md

 # Parses, chunks, embeds, and uploads the documents in /data
 python database/ingest.py
 ```

+## The "Acme Corp" Dataset (Dummy Data)

+To properly demonstrate the self-correcting logic of this pipeline, the /data folder comes pre-loaded with synthetic documents belonging to "Acme Corp", a fictional enterprise.

+This dataset was intentionally designed with specific "trap" questions and edge cases in mind, including:

+- **Strict IT Policies & HR Rules**: To test if the LLM's safety alignments interfere with internal corporate data extraction.

+- **Financial Reports & Project Budgets**: To test multi-fact reasoning and tabular data extraction.

+- **Customer Support Logs & Meeting Minutes**: To test how well the embedding models handle messy, conversational text formats.

 ## Usage

 Launch the Interactive Web UI: